LAW COLLOQUY

 28. O'neil, supra note 15, at 52.

-If a work has an institutional author, use the complete institutional name; works without an author may be cited to by the title, while unsigned student-authored law journal works should be cited by the appropriate designation such as "Note" or "Comment."
+Suppose a work has an institutional author, use the complete institutional name.
+In that case, works without an author may be cited by the title, while unsigned student-authored law journal works should be cited by the appropriate designation such as "Note" or "Comment."

 "hereinafter"